DaveyJH/ci-content/blog/learn-js.md

 As mentioned above, for a beginner (or an experienced developer), this little function is, possibly, **the most important aid** in your toolkit.
-When working with JavaScript, you may struggle to visually see everything that is happening, but this tool can turn the mystical into the manipulatable.
+When working with JavaScript, you may struggle to visually see everything that is happening, but logging can turn the mystical into the manipulatable.

 #### Strings Vs Variables